 Adobe Camera Raw

 Before diving into this subject, it’s crucial to quickly review another tool called ACR (Adobe Camera Raw).
-The original image may be altered with this tool in a number of ways, such as simply brightening or darkening it or taking shots only of certain objects.
+The original image may be altered with this tool in several ways, such as simply brightening or darkening it or taking shots only of certain objects.
 Change.
 Work in curves or colors.
 Even if you aren’t aware of it, Lightroom is the driving force behind everything you do when it comes to picture processing.

-ACR is really used for all adjustments, fixes, and picture retouching in the Lightroom program.
+ACR is used for all adjustments, fixes, and picture retouching in the Lightroom program.
 Although this may not exactly match the default Lightroom theme, knowing how a theme fits is crucial to understanding how Lightroom functions.

 A few years ago, when I initially installed Lightroom, everything instantly went wrong.
 I made a major mistake when I inquired about making a catalog and where to place it, and I began channeling my inner Gob Bluet.
 If that clarifies it for you, don’t be concerned.
 Not to be concerned.